reubenkl/taskManagementAPI/README.md

 # Task Management API

 This is a simple RESTful API for managing tasks, built with Spring Boot.
-The project demonstrates key software engineering principles, including Domain-Driven Design (DDD), Test-Driven Development (TDD), and clean coding practices.
+Including Domain-Driven Design (DDD), Test-Driven Development (TDD), and clean coding practices.

 ## Features